johno/dashing_json/README.md

 # Dashing JSON

-Make your JSON absolutely dashing in your rails views.
+Make your JSON absolutely dashing in your rails HTML views since, sometimes, you need to display a raw blob.

 Dashing JSON uses a `dashing-json` data element to store the JSON string, which is then parsed into a `ul` with specific `li` elements and corresponding classes: key, string, boolean, null, and number.

 It comes with default styling so your JSON blob is sure to look dashing right out of the box.

 ### Before

 ```
 {"data": { "key": null, "can_read": false } }
 ```